-The financial statements have been prepared on the historical cost basis except for certain financial intruments measured at fair value.
+The financial statements have been prepared on the historical cost basis except for certain financial intruments measured at fair values at the end of each reporting period, as explained in the accounting policies below.
+Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.